 This is good for buyers and sellers, providing free marketing for sellers to a high quality audience.
 For buyers, with IPVM experts moderating, they get additional insights and perspectives about the value and fit of that seller.

 Companies can factually say that we covered them or that they are part of an online show but they can’t directly or indirectly imply that we are endorsing their company or products.

 Approved - “IPVM tested [company name] see results... [link]”

 NOT approved: “See why IPVM said [company name] is [better than, great, should be used, etc.]"

 If you want to talk about anything else, feel free to leave a comment or email us and we will respond.

-[Note: this was originally written in 2013 but was substantially updated in 2017 and data updated for 2018.]
+[Note: this was originally written in 2013 but was substantially updated in 2017, 2018 and 2020.]